zdravkov/kendo-docs/api/javascript/ui/treelist.md

                 {
                     field: "name",
                     editor: function(container, options) {
-                        //create input element and add the validation attribute var input = $('<input name="' + options.field + '" required="required" />');
+                        // create input element and add the validation attribute var input = $('<input name="' + options.field + '" required="required" />');
                         // set its name to the field to which the column is bound ('name' in this case) input.attr("name", options.field);